Chorus-bdd/Chorus/README.md

 This is possible with Chorus too.

 However, the Chorus interpreter also allows you to publish step definitions over the network from your components or microservices under test.
-When the interpreter runs it can connect to your components, find the step definitons and execute them.
+When the interpreter runs it can connect to your components, find the step definitions and execute them.

 Chorus supports both Java (JVM-based) and Javascript components (enabling a direct connection to test Web apps in the browser)